ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/avl-tree/lessons/007_traversal.md

 </details>

-## Applications of Traversals 🚀
+## Practical Applications of Traversals 🚀

-Different traversals are useful for different applications:
+Each traversal type has specific real-world applications that leverage its unique ordering properties:

-- **In-order Traversal**:
+### In-order Traversal Applications
-  - Printing elements in sorted order
+- **Database Report Generation**: When you need to generate reports with data in ascending order
-  - Finding the kth smallest/largest element
+- **BST Validation**: To verify if a tree satisfies the BST property
-  - Checking if the tree is a valid BST
+- **Range Queries**: Finding all elements between two values efficiently

-- **Pre-order Traversal**:
+### Pre-order Traversal Applications
-  - Creating a copy of the tree
+- **Directory Structure Copying**: When copying a file system directory structure (create parent directories first)
-  - Serializing the tree structure
+- **Expression Tree Evaluation**: For evaluating expressions in prefix notation (operators before operands)
-  - Prefix expression evaluation
+- **Document Object Model (DOM) Processing**: HTML/XML parsers often process documents in pre-order

-- **Post-order Traversal**:
+### Post-order Traversal Applications
-  - Deleting the tree
+- **Resource Cleanup**: When shutting down a system and releasing resources (children before parents)
-  - Calculating space used by each directory in a file system
+- **Expression Evaluation**: For evaluating expressions in postfix notation (operands before operators)
-  - Postfix expression evaluation
+- **File System Size Calculation**: To calculate space used by nested directories (child sizes calculated first)

-- **Level-order Traversal**:
+### Level-order Traversal Applications
-  - Printing the tree level by level
+- **Organizational Chart Processing**: Processing company hierarchies level by level
-  - Finding the minimum depth of the tree
+- **Game AI Decision Trees**: For evaluating game states at increasing depths
-  - Connecting nodes at the same level (e.g., in a perfect binary tree)
+- **Network Broadcasting**: For sending information to nodes based on their distance from the source

 ## Practice Exercise 💪